 The NeuroLaw Group explores the intersections of neuroscience with law, ethics, policy, and society, including but not limited to the legal implications of brain interventions (nano-biotechnologies, stem cells, drugs, surgeries), policy on criminal responsibility and mental capacity to stand trial, neuroscience in educational development, pertinent medical bioethics, and various emerging technologies, from self-driving cars to brain-computer interfacing devices.

-Meetings for the Spring 2019 semester will be on Tuesdays per month at 8pm in Townshend 247.
+Meetings for the Autumn 2019 semester will be on Tuesdays at 8pm in Townshend 247.
 To join our mailing list for updates, please contact a member of the executive board.
-For more details, see the Important Dates tab.
+For more details on our meetings, see the Important Dates tab.